 “I doubt she would be considered suitable, Bingley.”

-“No, my friend.
-I honestly think you will think highly of her.”
+“No, my friend, trust me.
+I honestly believe you will think highly of her.”

 “Have no fear.
 She has three sisters and I treated them equally the same.”
 A sly smile appeared.
 “Except, of course, when we came down from Oakham Mount.”
 He looked at his friend earnestly.
 “She was…” Bingley paused and merely sighed.